jitsucom/eventnative-java-sdk/README.md

 To see examples of how to use clients, please, check [Demo class](https://github.com/ksensehq/eventnative-java-sdk/blob/master/src/main/java/io/ksense/eventnative/demo/Demo.java).

 ## SDK logs
 We use log4j logs.
-If you want to see the log of every event sent by an async client, enable 'debug' mode.
+To get more information about events processing, especially for async clients, enable 'debug' mode.